caiks/WBOT02/README.md

 2.600|34,069|1.956|33,130|939|2.83%
 2.656|34,557|1.977|33,491|1066|3.18%

+Double the fuds and active slices, but not double the paths.
+The skewness and kurtosis is much less too - suggests a more balanced tree.

+Like model041, model045 is not particularly interested in people but complex areas.
+Not so interested in the darks as model041.
+Does seem to hang around bodies and clothes.

 Can have low valency and high valency (computed) variables for the same pixel if the variables are shuffle-linked to prevent tautological alignments.

 developed checkpointing to handle recovery

-46 vs 45 - back to 10-valent, lower growth, a little higher multiplier, perhaps compare contour maps to get a qualitative difference
+46 vs 45 - back to 10-valent plus expanded set of videos, lower growth, a little higher multiplier, perhaps compare contour maps to get a qualitative difference

 million-events|actual fuds|1+ln(million-events)|expected fuds|difference|difference percent
 ---|---|---|---|---|---